Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

 In the above, I immediately see some interesting rules matched!
 Lets consider the rule `Windows Defender Real-time Protection Disabled`.
-This event matched twice in the logs but it is usually a strong signal.
+This event matched twice in the logs but it is usually a strong signal so I want to drill down on it.

-I will click the Link icon in the stacking table to explore the specific times this rule matched.
+If I click the Link icon in the stacking table, I will be able to explore the specific times this rule matched.

 ![Specific instances when Defender was disabled](hayabusa_stack_defender_disabled.svg)